brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ## Prerequisites

-Before running the scripts in this repository, ensure your environment meets the following requirements:
+Ensure your environment meets the following requirements before running the scripts:

-### General Requirements

-- **PowerShell Version**: Your system should be running PowerShell version 5.1 or later.
+- **PowerShell Version**: PowerShell version 5.1 or later is required.
-- **Administrative Rights**: Most scripts require administrative privileges to execute properly.
+- **Administrative Rights**: Most scripts require administrative privileges.

-### Specific Requirements

-- **EventLog-Tools**: Requires the `Microsoft Log Parser utility` to be installed on your system.
+- **EventLog-Tools**: Requires the `Microsoft Log Parser utility`.
-- **ADAdmin-Tools**: Requires the `Remote Server Administration Tools (RSAT)` to be installed on Windows 10 and 11 workstations to enable Active Directory management.
+- **ADAdmin-Tools**: Requires `Remote Server Administration Tools (RSAT)` on Windows 10 and 11 workstations.

 ### Installing RSAT on Windows 10 and 11